-Dr. Ortega’s arm lift will take between two and five hours to perform.
+Dr. Simon’s arm lift will take between two and five hours to perform.

 Will my arm lift be painful?

-While a mild to moderate level of discomfort is common with all body sculpting procedures, Dr. Ortega will prescribe appropriate pain medications to keep patients comfortable during the recovery period.
+While a mild to moderate level of discomfort is common with all body sculpting procedures, Dr. Simon will prescribe appropriate pain medications to keep patients comfortable during the recovery period.